Reasoning LLMs vs the Parlor Puzzle

 Taking the top quant tested from each model, we might also try throwing them in some scatter plots:

 This shows, approximately, performance relative to model size.
 I take the geometric mean of active & total parameters as an attempt to better place MoE models (although I have some concerns on how accurate that is).
 Dense models are placed as you'd expect.
+Here's the same chart with respect to just the total parameter count, if you're more concerned with the overall memory footprint.

 Setting aside model size, this contrasts performance with verbosity.
 Ideally, we'd want a model in the top left: high accuracy, few tokens to get there.
 GPT-OSS-120B most clearly occupies that spot.